Hennadiy Kernes

-Hennadiy Adolfovych Kernes (27 June 1959 – 17 December 2020) was a Ukrainian politician who was the Mayor of Kharkiv from 2010 until his death in 2020.
+Hennadiy Adolfovych Kernes (27 June 1959 – 16 December 2020) was a Ukrainian politician who was the 5th mayor of Kharkiv from 24 November 2010 until his death on 16 December 2020.
+Previously, Kernes served as secretary of the Kharkiv City Council (2002, 2006 – 2010).

 Early life

 Kernes was born into a Jewish family, to Adolf Lazarevych Kernes and Anna Abramovna in Kharkiv.
 He graduated from the National University "Yaroslav the Wise Law Academy of Ukraine" with a degree in law and from Kharkiv National University of Economics with a degree in public administration.
 Kernes started his career in 1977 at the Kharkiv plant "Miner's Light".
 Between 1977 and 1979 Kernes studied in CTC-14 in Kharkiv and specialised in draftsman-designer on mechanics.

 Business career

 From 1979 to 1990, Kernes worked for a number of enterprises.
 According to his official biography, his career began in 1977.
 Kernes managed the production and trading company Acceptor from 1992 to 1994.
 He then became the chairman at CJSC NPK-Holding until 1999.
 Kernes was then first deputy director of the Kharkiv branch of the Trading House Gas of Ukraine until 2001.
 He then became CEO at NPK-Holding until 2006.

 Kernes had a criminal record for theft and fraud; according to him, the accusations were "partly fabricated" by "his enemies".